eAccessibility

 My Knowledge Base

 I served as the website administrator for the Library of Michigan for over 20 years.
-In 2014, they were the first state library agency required to sign a consent decree with the U.S. Department of Justice Civil Rights Division after a web accessibility complaint.
+They were the first state library agency required to sign a consent decree with the U.S. Department of Justice Civil Rights Division after a web accessibility complaint.
 I have since implemented, enforced, and revisited methods to maintain digital accessibility in a library environment.

 In 2020, I introduced a poll of key web accessibility success indicators.
 The poll was distributed on the Niche Academy platform where the audience is primarily public library staff.
 Over the next 20 months, 627 respondents reported on their library’s web accessibility practices.

-In 2022, I interviewed four assistive technology users on what’s most important to them when accessing a website.
+I also interviewed four assistive technology users on what’s most important to them when accessing a website.

-These two data sets demonstrated important markers of web accessibility success in libraries.
-They also showed that web content authors, and not just administrators, have a short but vital skills list that provide visually impaired site visitors the ability to access information.
+These two data sets demonstrate important markers of web accessibility success in libraries.
+They also show that web content authors, and not just administrators, have a short but vital skills list that provide visually impaired site visitors the ability to access information.

 My Experience Teaching eAccessibility

-• Since 2020, my Equity, Diversity, Inclusion & Accessibility modules have been experienced by 1,000+ online learners in all 50 states, including international learners.
+• My Diversity, Equity, Inclusion & Accessibility online courses have been experienced by 1,000+ online learners in all 50 states, including international learners.

 • I teach synchronous web accessibility skills for individual libraries and at the statewide level.